 Michael Flatley’s status as ‘Lord of the Dance’ may be under threat, with a couple of American priests taking the internet by storm with their Irish dancing.

-The Rev. David Rider of Hyde Park, New York, and the Rev. John Gibson of Milwaukee, are studying in Rome.
-Earlier this year they took a break from their classes to take part in a fundraiser at the North American College, which is an elite American seminary near to the Vatican.
+The Rev. David Rider of Hyde Park, New York, and the Rev. John Gibson of Milwaukee, were studying in Rome when they took a break from their classes to help with a fundraiser at the North American College, which is an elite American seminary near to the Vatican.

 A number of priests stood on the stage and sang a song before Rev. Rider appeared and began tap dancing, much to the delight of the audience.